 The school sits on property which was previously the horse farm known as Pleasant Acres Farm.
 There is a rumor that the farm was eventually purchased by a man named Christopher and thus the development became Christopher Farms.
 The school opened under the leadership of Don Clement and Debbie Bennett.

 Interesting Facts: College Park Elementary stands on land that was formerly a cluster of dairy farms.

 During the first years of operation, College Park Elementary housed grades kindergarten through seventh in an open classroom instructional setting.
 Following the opening of Brandon Junior High in 1978, seventh grade students were no longer taught at College Park.
 The open classroom format was disbanded in 1981 for a more traditional instructional arrangement.

 The original building was funded through a city bond referendum for $978,000 with an additional $100,000 spent on equipment.
 The 49,900 square foot building was divided into 31 classrooms, five additional instructional areas and a cafeteria.
 In 1982, a gymnasium was added to the original building.

-On June 3, 2010 a ground breaking was held for the construction of a new school that was completed in the Fall of 2011.
+A ground breaking was held for the construction of a new school June 3, 2010, and was completed in Fall 2011.

 Opening Date: 1905